Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Introduction

 Defining $A=Q(0)+Q(\frac{1}{3}T)+Q(\frac{2}{3}T)$, it follows that the ensemble average $\langle A \rangle$ over several experimental runs must satisfy the Tsirelson inequality:

-Since the aforementioned dynamical assumption holds true for \textit{any} system undergoing uniform precession, this Tsirelson inequality would be respected by even, for example, a (classical) charged particle precessing in a magnetic field.
-However, we focus on the case of the harmonic oscillator for the remainder of this work.

-By virtue of the classical equivalence between the expectation value of a sum and the sum of expectation values, $\langle A \rangle$ can just as well be written in terms of single-time averages:
+(Tsirelson originally considered the harmonic oscillator's classical phase-space dynamics, illustrated in Fig. \ref{fig:Phase plot}, and the probability that a particle is found on one side of the origin.)
+As the expectation value of a sum equals the sum of expectation values, $\langle A \rangle$ can instead be written in terms of single-time averages:

 Thus, the Tsirelson quantity $\langle A \rangle$ can be measured using only single-time measurements on an ensemble of identical systems.
-In practice, measuring the dichotomic variable $Q$ without ascertaining any further information about the particle's position may be done using a light beam that illuminates one half of the harmonic well \cite{PhysRevLett.120.210402}.
+Note, in practice, measuring the dichotomic variable $Q$ may be done using a light beam that illuminates one half of the harmonic well \cite{PhysRevLett.120.210402}.

-However, a crucial point which has remained hitherto unaddressed in the literature is the validity of the dynamical assumption of \textit{uniform precession} in a quantum-mechanical context.
-If truly the Tsirelson test is to be interpreted as a credible certification of quantum behaviour, it is imperative to demonstrate that violations are indicative of genuine quantum phenomena and not simply of the failure of its founding dynamical assumption.

-Uniform precession can be defined perfectly well in the case of a classical oscillator by considering, for instance, the phase-space representation of its trajectory.
-The condition for uniform precession is then simply that the angular variable $\varphi=\tan^{-1}(x/p)$ evolve linearly in time ($\dot{\varphi}=\text{const.}$).
-However, quantum-mechanically, the corresponding operator, related to the arrival time operator, is conjugate to the Hamiltonian and is not self-adjoint \cite{pauli1958handbuch,Arrival_times,muga2008time,PhysRevA.99.012124}.
-As such, the eigenstates of the angular operator cannot be orthogonal, and there is some intrinsic indefiniteness in the angular behaviour and hence in the definition of uniform precession; this property is also related to the difficulties of defining a phase operator for the harmonic oscillator \cite{nieto_quantum_1993}.
-In practice, this means that uniform precession can be defined in multiple inequivalent ways in quantum mechanics, as we shall see.

-The Tsirelson quantity $\langle A \rangle$ may be conveniently written in the Wigner representation \cite{Wigner_function,zachos2005quantum,Hillery1984,Tatarskii1983,Case2008,Halliwell1993,zaw2024threeanglevariantstsirelsonsprecession} in terms of the function $W(p,x,t)$ (and see also Appendix \ref{Wigner function appendix}).
+The Tsirelson quantity $\langle A \rangle$ may be conveniently written in the Wigner representation \cite{Wigner_function,zachos2005quantum,Hillery1984,Tatarskii1983,Case2008,zaw2024threeanglevariantstsirelsonsprecession} in terms of the function $W(p,x,t)$ (and see also Appendix \ref{Wigner function appendix}).
 It has the form